England set up Netball World Cup semi-final against New Zealand

 Advertising

-Marshalled by Serena Guthrie, England immediately imposed themselves and their opponents’ cause was hardly helped by the early exit of captain Bongiwe Msomi, who hobbled off injured after seven minutes.
+The South African cause was hardly helped by the early exit of captain Bongiwe Msomi, who hobbled off injured after seven minutes, and England finished the opening quarter 19-11 in front.

-England emerged from a strong opening quarter 19-11 in front, and Harten’s accuracy continued through a second quarter in which England extended their lead to 31-20.
+Harten’s accuracy continued through a second quarter in which England extended their lead to 31-20, and their almost unassailable advantage enabled Neville to begin making changes to her line-up with one eye on the last four.

-Starting the second half with an almost-unassailable advantage, Neville could afford to make changes and she introduced Natalie Haythornthwaite in place of Chelsea Pitman at wing attack.

-There were belated signs of the South Africans stirring and the accuracy of their goal shooter Lenize Potgeiter gave them a glimmer of hope as they reduced the deficit to nine.
+Neville said: “Every day is a building day.
+We’ve not had long together with this squad so we’ve got to utilise these match opportunities to really work on the strength of what we’re doing.

+“I think we were very clinical in that first quarter but South Africa are a great team and we’ve had some great battles against them, so we knew they’d keep coming back until the end.”

-But strong defending from Geva Mentor stemmed the mini-revival and another long-ranger from Harten saw England pull away again to lead 43-30 at the end of the third.
+Strong defending from Geva Mentor stemmed a mini-revival from the South Africans, who briefly reduced their deficit to nine, and another long-ranger from Harten saw England pull away again to lead 43-30 at the end of the third.

-With the game all but won early in the final quarter, the tireless Guthrie’s work was done and she was replaced at centre by Natalie Panagarry for the final eight minutes.

-Harten also made way, her finishing figures barely hinting at the impact she had made in turning a seemingly-difficult fixture into such an easy win.
+Harten made way midway through the final quarter, her job done and her figures alone barely hinting at the impact she had made in turning a seemingly difficult fixture into such an easy and confidence-boosting win.

 Advertising